 Sometimes an employee will pursue tandem claims.
 While this will mean a more complicated case it doesn’t necessarily mean more compensation as an employee would not be entitled to double recovery for the same loss.

 What’s the key takeaway from all this?
 Bring in an HR specialist early on if you’re thinking of dismissing someone.
 It might cost you a few hours of their time but it’s likely to be a lot cheaper and quicker than getting it wrong and having to pay compensation and undergo a lengthy legal process.

 18 year olds can drink, smoke and drive legally.
-They can even die for their country on the battlefield.
+Also classed as young workers, they can even die for their country on the battlefield.
 But when it comes to work, they don’t have the same right to the National Living Wage (NLW) as other adults.

 We discuss the background to this issue and debate the pros and cons of bringing young workers’ pay in line with the NLW.

 What’s the Deal for The Younger Generation of Workers?